KeshavSanthanam/keshavsanthanam.github.io/_posts/2024-05-15-productivity.md

 layout: post
 title: Underrated/Rarely Discussed Productivity Strategies
 # subtitle: An Overview
-tags: [productivity, mental-health]
+tags: [productivity]
 comments: true
 author: Keshav Santhanam
 ---
-###### Last Updated: 5/18/2024
+###### Last Updated: 5/26/2024

 ## Introduction

 When we are more productive, we accomplish more in less time, meaning we can adjust our goals upward and stay ahead of deadlines.
 This has positive effects on goal-setting and stress management.

-Listed below are some productivity strategies with an emphasis on ones I feel are rarely discussed or surprisingly effective.
-Many of these are also primarily mental-health strategies, since improved productivity and mental health go hand-in-hand. **I have done many but not all of these.**
+Listed below are some productivity strategies with an emphasis on ones I feel are rarely discussed or surprisingly effective. **I have done many but not all of these.**

 **My general theory of short-term decision making is based on friction.** Individuals usually set long-term goals just fine, but we divert from them when it is convenient to pursue more rewarding short-term goals, even if we know we shouldn't.
 That's why these strategies all broadly increase executive functioning (i.e. napping) or make it harder to make bad short-term decisions (i.e. blocking).